EiffelSoftware/EiffelStudio/Src/contrib/library/text/parser/json/Readme.txt

 Version Date            Description
 ------- ----            -----------
+0.6.0   2014-11-17      Fixed various issue with parsing string (such as \t and related),
+						Implemented escaping of slash '/' only in case of '</' to avoid potential issue with javascript and </script>
+						Many feature renaming to match Eiffel style and naming convention, kept previous feature as obsolete.
+				        Restructured the library to make easy extraction of "converter" classes if needed in the future.
+				        Marked converters classes as obsolete.
 0.5.0   2013-11-dd      Added JSON_ITERATOR, simplified JSON_OBJECT
 0.4.0   2012-12-12      Updated documentation URI
 0.3.0   2011-07-06      JSON Factory Converters